A Radio-Inertial Localization and Tracking System with BLE Beacons Prior Maps: Related Work

 \section{Related Work}

 WiFi or radio signal fingerprint-based indoor positioning has become the standard approach for commercial applications~\cite{liu2007,yanying2009,faragher2015location,he2016wi,cooper2016}.
 Such systems provide accuracies from $1-10 \m$ while they require an offline survey of the radio signal strength map.
 Furthermore, these systems enforce strong assumptions such as static environment and limited or slow user movements.
 For a recent survey see~\cite{he2016wi} and references therein.
+Another common technique is the angle of arrival estimation using a phased array.
+In~\cite{xiong:2013}, multiple WiFi access points compute angle of arrival information and aggregate them to estimate the client's location.
+Angle of arrival estimation is also used for localizing RFID transponders~\cite{azzouzi:2011}, but only in areas measuring a few meters.
+Utilizing a phased array to determine the angle of arrival is challenging for smartphone-based hardware devices as the orientation of the antennas is unknown and not accessible.

-A common indoor navigation technique is known as Pedestrian Dead Reckoning (PDR).
-In PDR systems, either IMU sensors are handheld~\cite{ranko2016} or mounted on different body parts, e.g.\@ foot mounted~\cite{nilsson:2014}, or torso-waist mounted~\cite{perttula:2014}.
+On the other end of the spectrum, Pedestrian Dead Reckoning (PDR) is a popular technique which senses user motion to perform navigation.
+In PDR systems, either IMU sensors are handheld~\cite{ranko2016,zhang:2013} or mounted on different body parts, e.g.\@ foot mounted~\cite{nilsson:2014}, or torso-waist mounted~\cite{perttula:2014}.
 Unfortunately, these systems cannot offer a generalized solution and, for example, a person in a wheelchair cannot benefit from them.

-In~\cite{zhuang:2016,corrales:2008}, to overcome the drawbacks encountered when using Radio Frequency (RF) or IMU sensors individually for localization, the combination of both RF and IMU sensors has been used.
+In~\cite{zhuang:2016,corrales:2008,zou:2017}, to overcome the drawbacks encountered when using Radio Frequency (RF) or IMU sensors individually for localization, the combination of both RF and IMU sensors has been used.
+In~\cite{zou:2017}, PDR and WiFi fingerprinting is fused.
+Beacon scans occasionally correct the PDR drift.
+It appears that the PDR results dominate this approach with WiFi fingerprinting and Beacon scans to correct the drift.
 In~\cite{zhuang:2016}, a step-detection strategy is used as the motion model of an Extended Kalman Filter (EKF) while WiFi signals provide measurements.
 EKF is a single hypothesis filter and cannot solve the global localization or the so-called kidnapped robot problem~\cite[page 274]{thrun2005probabilistic}.
 Furthermore, the radio signal propagation is more likely to follow a log-normal distribution than a Gaussian~\cite{rappaport1996wireless,goldsmith2005wireless,jadidi2017gaussian}.